Products Showing Parts for — {{ active_vehicle.name }}

 Valve Springs

-The factory valve springs in the Cummins are not intended to handle the increased engine RPM and elevated boost levels that are often found in modified applications.
-Upgrade your valvetrain with a set of Performance Valve Springs & Retainers.
+The factory valve springs in the stock application were not designed to handle the increased engine RPM and elevated boost levels that are often found in modified applications.
+A set of Performance Valve Springs & Retainers can help upgrade your valvetrain for higher horsepower applications.

 7. Intake Manifold